zeroguard/zeroguard-api-docs/docs/endpoints/subdomains.rst

                                           subdomain.
 Default is *true*.

     :statuscode 200: Subdomains search was successfull.
-    :statuscode 204: Subdomains search was performed successfully but yielded no results.
     :statuscode 400: Bad request.
-See :doc:`../concepts/errors` for a general structure of an error response and :ref:`error-context` for details on how error context is structured for this endpoint.
+XXXXXXXFIXME See :doc:`../concepts/errors` for a general structure of an error response and :ref:`error-context` for details on how error context is structured for this endpoint.
+    :statuscode 404: Subdomains search was performed successfully but yielded no results.
     :statuscode 429: API rate limit was exceeded.
 See :doc:`../concepts/rate-limits` for more information on
                      how to gracefully handle API quota.